RyanBProg/CripsyFix-Website/README.md

-# The-Simple-Company-Site
+# CrispyFix-Website

-Welcome to the Simple Company Site, if your favorite flavor of ice-pop is water then this is the site for you.
+Welcome to the CripsyFix Company Site, if your favorite flavor of ice-pop is water then this is the site for you.
 It's surprising hard to create something so bland but that's the challenge.

 What Am I?